How to avoid this holiday guest (pest) during Thanksgiving

 Keep an eye out for bedbugs, no matter where you stay

 Bedbugs are looking for their next free ride.
 Whether you are staying with friends or family, or in a hotel or vacation rental, if bedbugs are present, they’re likely to tag along with you.
-If you see any signs at all, such as eggs, excrement, blood stains or bedbugs themselves in the piping or seams of the mattress, for instance, request a room change as soon as possible (see a full list of bedbug signs to watch for.)
+If you see any signs at all, such as eggs, excrement, blood stains or bedbugs themselves in the piping or seams of the mattress, for instance, request a room change as soon as possible.
 Hansen says to not unpack your clothes if there are any signs of bedbugs.

 Keep your clothes off the bed